NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Tectia/index.rst

    Boulder, CO

-   bastion-jet.boulder.rdhpcs.noaa.gov
-   bastion-theia.boulder.rdhpcs.noaa.gov
+   bastions-jet.boulder.rdhpcs.noaa.gov
+   bastion-hera.boulder.rdhpcs.noaa.gov
    bastion-gaea.boulder.rdhpcs.noaa.gov
+   bastion-analysis.boulder.rdhpcs.noaa.gov

    Princeton, NJ

    bastion-jet.princeton.rdhpcs.noaa.gov
-   bastion-theia.princeton.rdhpcs.noaa.gov
+   bastion-hera.princeton.rdhpcs.noaa.gov
    bastion-gaea.princeton.rdhpcs.noaa.gov
+   bastion-analysis.princeton.rdhpcs.noaa.gov

 **Using the Tectia SSH Client**

 Once Tectia has been configured and the binary directory has been added to your path.
 You can ssh into to Jet using your CAC.
 The Tetica ssh command is “sshg3”.

 1. In a terminal window type “sshg3 jet” where “jet” is the name of the connection profile created under step 5 of the configuration.
-2. You will be prompted to save and accept the key for this bastion.
-The RFC4716 fingerprint is "c9:06:04:cf:e5:d3:07:e5:8e:3f:f2:c1:a6:22:fb:d8" for bastion-jet.boulder.rdhpcs.noaa.gov.
-You need to type “save”.
+2. You will be prompted to save and accept a key for this bastion.
+Then type “save”.
 3. Once the key is accepted you will be ** prompted for your CAC Pin ** (“Passphrase for the private key:”); Please note that the prompt is very misleading!
 It is ** not ** asking for your "pass phrase for the certificate" (which the 3 word that you use to renew your certificate)!
 4. If successful you will see the message “Authentication successful.” and you will be forwarded to a Jet front-end host.